salmanshaikh733/Shopify-Technical-Challenge2022-FrontEnd/README.md

 ## Available Scripts

-In the project directory, you can run using command prompt:
+In the project directory, you can run using command prompt: It would be best to use some sort of bash terminal though

 Before running node modules must installed run